OBDS-Training/Help/content/en/docs/conda/general-information.md/index.md

 every dependency for the target package.

-In this section, we provide guidance to install and setup the Conda package management system for an individual user, we demonstrate how to install package in distinct environments, and how to activate environments before using the newly installed software packages.
+In this section, we provide guidance to install and setup the Conda package management system for an individual user on the CCB cluster, we demonstrate how to install packages and create distinct environments, and how to activate environments before using the newly installed software packages on the command line.

 <!-- Link definitions -->